rkillickdev/the-coffee-run/README.md

 <br>

-If the user chooses to edit the quantity of an item in the order, they are presented with the following summary of their order and prompted to select the itme they would like to edit:
+If the user chooses to edit the quantity of an item in the order, they are presented with the following summary of their order and prompted to select the item they would like to edit:

 ![Edit Quantities Select Item](docs/features/coffee-run-edit-quantities-select-item.png)